m4gg13/ParticleSandbox_CLI/README.md

 Simulating interactions between particles is a task that requires detailed instructions on what to do in each possible case.
 Such a simulation should incorporate the way that different abstractions of matter like elementary particles, atoms, or molecules follow unique rulesets.

-The design fundamentals of this app are primarily being configurable, modular, and scalable.
-It is the goal of this application to enable the user to change up variables that are taken as truth.
-That end will require that the user is able to configure the rules of the environment as they may.
-It should be easy for a user to determine how rules may be configured.
-A modular design that includes a map may work to that end.
-See `resources/diagram_16nov2024.pdf` for a map of this system.
-Finally, the application should allow for a scalable amount of data to operate on.
-It should be thoughtfully designed in a way that facilitate the user's request to process a complex input state with complex rules in place.
-These values should be present in further move to develop this app.

 ## Features
 - user interface (GUI)
     `python3 ./atom_editor.py`